 Speaking Confident English – The Reality

-Many people find this hard to believe, but I am naturally a shy and introverted person.
+Many people find this hard to believe, but I’m not a naturally confident person.
+I have Asperger’s, and have always struggled with social situations and have always been a shy and introverted person.
 And even though English is my first language, it wasn’t until I learned my second (Japanese) that I learned to be a confident English Speaker.

 When I wrote Mater English FAST, I was limited to how much I could include in the book.
 So I decided to stick closely to the topic of how to Master English as an intermediate to advanced English learner.
 And MEF accomplished this—and continues to—beautifully.
 The vast majority of people reported excellent results.
-But — and this is a big BUT — a few people struggled more than others.
+But—and this is a big BUT—a few people struggled more than others.
 And always for the same reason.
 Even though they learned… they didn’t have English conversation confidence.
 Simply put, their own way of thinking was working against them.
-The principles taught in MEF only work if you do them… but if you’re always filled with fear and questioning yourself, it’s unlikely you’ll take the action needed.
+The principles taught in MEF only work if you do them… but if you’re always filled with fear and questioning yourself?
+Well, it’s unlikely you’ll take the action needed.

 English Conversation Confidence

-The good news is, even if you’re shy, introverted or have screwed up conversations in the past… with a little time and effort you can learn to speak confident English.
+And that’s the good news is: even if you’re shy, introverted or have screwed up conversations in the past… or even if you’re autistic like me… with a little time and effort you can learn to speak confident English.

 The bad news is, it’s going to be uncomfortable as hell.